 Divinity: Original Sin

-Where most co-op RPGs sacrifice a certain amount of depth to speed up conversation and inventory management, Divinity: Original Sin chucks both players into a well and waits patiently for them to get their bearings.
-This Ultima-indebted adventure is more tactical, wordy and comprehensively interactive than any other modern RPG you’d care to name, cooperative or single player.
+Where most co-op games sacrifice a certain amount of depth to speed up conversation and inventory management, Divinity: Original Sin is a full-fat RPG adventure, chucking both players into a well of mechanics and waiting patiently for them to get their bearings.
+This Ultima-indebted adventure is more tactical, wordy, and comprehensively interactive than any other modern RPG you’d care to name, cooperative or single player.

-The plot is built around a custom-built duo, and players will take control of one each as they explore embattled beaches, locked basements, kool-aid camps and doomed dimensions, quickly fleshing out a party of four.
+The plot is built around a custom-built duo, and players will take control of one each as they explore embattled beaches, locked basements, kool-aid camps and doomed dimensions.
+NPC companions quickly flesh out your party to four diverse members.

 Left 4 Dead 2

 One of Valve’s true classics, Left 4 Dead 2 really emphasises teamwork to endure through an exceptionally gruesome zombie outbreak.
-Thanks to the sheer number of zombies it’s vital to stick together and assess threats at each turn of the campaign’s sprawling maps, making sure there’s always someone ready to save you from a surprise special infected attack, or just help thin the horde so you can make your escape.
+Thanks to the sheer number of zombies it’s vital to stick together and assess threats at each turn of the campaign’s sprawling maps.
+You'll need to make sure there’s always someone ready to save you from a surprise special infected attack, or just help thin the horde so you can make your escape.

 It’s best played with friends equipped with headsets as the frantic pace means you need to be able to re-plan and alert your friends within seconds of things happening.
 Playing with strangers isn’t impossible though, especially if they’re willing to teach you a few things.
 Try and keep away from filling spaces up with bots though: they’re barely capable with a gun, and won’t help respawn you if you die.